skhemissa/Open-Source-CyberSOC/README.md

 > - [Postgresql](https://www.postgresql.org/);
 > - [MariaDB](https://mariadb.com/kb/en/documentation/).

 Data stored in the database must be accessed using a standard interface.
 RestAPI for accessing such data should be considered.
+Some solutions act as a RestAPI gateway between a requester and a database.
-> Open source RESTful API:
+> Open source solutions:
 > - [PostgREST](http://postgrest.org) for Postgresql;
 > - [MaxScale](https://mariadb.com/kb/en/maxscale/) for MariaDB.